Can You Repair Your Past? | Reputation Management 2021

 Afterward, you must track down the website master (or owner) and request that your information should be removed, and why.

-The only problem with that is, the method for deleting your information from each site changes and oftentimes it requires transmitting mail or faxes along with submitting actual tangible paperwork.
+The only problem with that is, that the method for deleting your information from each site changes and oftentimes it requires transmitting mail or faxes along with submitting actual tangible paperwork.
 In short, this is not a quick process unless you have been trained to do so.

 Be warned: If you attempt to remove yourself from these people search sites and you have a minimal online reputation score it can have adverse side effects.
 If you are not notable online you may have trouble in the future with career and life opportunities as we briefly stated above.